Worlds become data

 Children in the classroom

-For older children, I understand that unexpected disruptions in childcare can happen.
-You are welcome to bring your child to class in order to cover unforeseeable gaps in childcare.
+For toddlers and older children, I understand that unexpected disruptions in childcare/school can happen.
+You are welcome to bring your child to class in order to cover unforeseen gaps.

 Accommodations with regard to assessment